lisongxu/CSCE156-Lab-Java-Intro/readme.md

 Following the lab, you should be able to:
 * Clone projects from GitHub using Eclipse.
 * Open, edit, and execute a given Java program in Eclipse.
-* Submit and test your code using CodePost.
+* Submit and test your code using GradeScope.

 Note that the lab may involve some concepts, classes, or methods not covered (yet) in the class.
 You should be able to complete the lab without fully understanding them.
 If you have any questions about them, please feel free to ask our LAs.